qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 To have newer versions, you have to add alternative software repositories, by adding one of the deb-lines below to your /etc/apt/sources.list file.

-We provide multiple lines of packages for several version of Debian and Ubuntu.
+Our main repository contains multiple lines of packages for several versions of **Debian and Ubuntu** based on the dependencies the individual distributions provide.

-For Ubuntu we also provide packages that are based on ubuntugis, which holds more uptodate versions of other GIS packages than Ubuntu itself.
+For Ubuntu we also have extra packages in a separate repository that are based on ubuntugis, which holds more uptodate versions of other GIS packages than Ubuntu itself.
 If you want those you also need to include ubuntugis ppa in your /etc/apt/sources.list file.

 .. _QGIS-debian-testing: